Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 OCCT memory manager uses mutex to lock access to free lists, therefore it may have less  performance than non-optimized mode in situations when different threads often  make simultaneous calls to the memory manager.
 The reason is that modern  implementations of *malloc()* and *free()* employ several allocation arenas and  thus avoid delays waiting mutex release, which are possible in such situations.

+@subsection occt_fcug_2_4 Exceptions

+@subsubsection occt_fcug_2_4_1 Introduction

+The behavior of any object is implemented by the methods,  which were defined in its class declaration.
+The definition of these methods  includes not only their signature (their programming interface) but also their domain of validity.

+This domain is expressed by **exceptions**.
+Exceptions  are raised under various error conditions to protect software quality.

-@subsection occt_fcug_2_4 Exception  Handling Exception handling provides a means of transferring control  from a given point in a program being executed to an **exception handler** associated  with another point previously executed.
+Exception handling provides a means of transferring control  from a given point in a program being executed to an **exception handler** associated  with another point previously executed.

 A method may raise an exception which interrupts its normal  execution and transfers control to the handler catching this exception.

-Open CASCADE Technology provides a hierarchy of exception  classes with a root class being class Standard_Failure from the Standard  package.
-The CDL extractor generates exception classes with standardized  interface.
+A hierarchy of commonly used exception classes is provided.
+The root class is *Standard_Failure* from the *Standard* package.
+So each exception inherits from *Standard_Failure* either directly or by inheriting from another exception.
+Exception classes list all  exceptions, which can be raised by any OCCT function.

 Open CASCADE Technology also provides  support for converting system signals (such as access violation or division by  zero) to exceptions, so that such situations can be safely handled with the  same uniform approach.